 Inspire and involve local communities

-Have measurable outcomes

 Priorities – Assessment Criteria

 When assessing events through the National Events Programme, industry experts at EventScotland look at the ways in which the event will create a positive impact for a specific region of Scotland and Scotland as a whole.
 Listed below are the 7 impact areas.
 The first 3 are prioritised in determining which events to support and at what level.